 Following injury, it may be important to correct human biomechanics which could potentially predispose an injury.
 It’s impossible to predict an injury, but ensuring your body is in optimal condition will reduce the possible risks of these.
 This can be done by providing a tailored exercises, stretching or treatment intervention.

 Manual therapy is a term used to cover a wide range of techniques to treat musculoskeletal pain and dysfunction.
 I will often use Maitland joint mobilisation techniques with the aim to restore full range of motion within a joint.
 This method is extremely effective, especially when used along side other soft tissue therapy and corrective exercises.

 Strength & Conditioning

 Observing your posture, how you stand, walk, run as well as your specific movement patterns gives a picture to which muscles and structures are over or under active.
-This allows us to specify your rehabilitation and injury prevention programmes to your individual needs.
+This allows me to specify your rehabilitation and injury prevention programmes to your individual needs.